Denied Entry to Canada

 If you committed that crime in Canada and have since been pardoned for it you are admissible (if you need a Canadian Pardon, we can assist you with this process as well.
 Contact us for more information.

-If you committed the crime in another country and have received a pardon, you may be able to apply for a TRP, if the pardon is recognized by Canadian Immigration & Citizenship (CIC).
+If you committed the crime in another country and have received a pardon, you may be able to apply for a TRP, if the pardon is recognized by Canadian Immigration & Citizenship (IRCC).
 In order to find out if your pardon is recognized, you must contact your local Canadian visa office.

-If your pardon is not recognized by CIC, or you committed the crime in Canada but have never received a pardon, you can still file an application for rehabilitation if at least 5 years have elapsed since the completion of your entire sentence.
+If your pardon is not recognized by IRCC, or you committed the crime in Canada but have never received a pardon, you can still file an application for rehabilitation if at least 5 years have elapsed since the completion of your entire sentence.
 However it is extremely unlikely you will be eligible for a TRP before you have been deemed rehabilitated.

 If your crime was an act that would be punishable in Canada by a maximum imprisonment of less than 10 years:

 - If you committed the crime(s) in Canada and have been pardoned you are admissible.

 - If you committed the crime(s) in Canada and have not been pardoned, it depends on the type of crime:

 - For an indictable offence, you can fill out an application for rehabilitation if at least 10 years have elapsed since you completed your entire sentence;